Airlines struggle with global pilot shortage

 BIDDING WAR

-Other airlines are having to look outside their home markets, competing with China, where experienced foreign captains are in high demand and airlines offer annual salaries of up to US$314,000 - tax free.
+Other airlines are having to look outside their home markets, competing with China, where experienced foreign captains are in high demand and airlines offer annual salaries of up to $314,000 - tax free.

 "There is not so much a shortage of pilots as a rising cost of attracting and retaining the pilots you need, particularly the experienced ones," said Andrew Herdman, director general of the Association of Asia Pacific Airlines.
 "There is a bidding war going on."